EdgyCrypt/Static_Code_Checker/Project_Charter.md

 ### ABSTRACT

 EdgyCrypt in a E-learning tool ment to provide knowledge and test students on multiple different kinds of encryption algorithms.
-The goal is to cover everything from the very basic Cesar Cipher all the way up to the RSA Cypher.
+The goal is to cover everything from the very basic Cesar Cypher all the way up to the RSA Cypher.
 We aim to provide a history of the cypher, along with mathematical and programable <someone fix this> solutions demonstrating the algorithm

 Authors: